Vonage/vonage-python-sdk/README.md

 import vonage
 ```

-Then construct a client object with your key and secret:
+Then construct a client object with your API key and API secret:

 ```python
 client = vonage.Client(key=api_key, secret=api_secret)